NeilFabiao/Data-Sense-2.0-Challange-Growth/README.md

 **Desenvolvido como parte do ecossistema Moz Devs.**
 *"O simples que dá resposta ganha do complexo que confunde."*

+### 🙌 Agradecimentos

+Thank you to **Moz Devs** for this fun experience, and to the amazing team which I had the pleasure to present the solution :

+**DS Group ✅ **
+1. Inácio
+2. Jorge
+3. Neil
+4. Nicoleta
+5. Harson
+6. Luther
+7. Ernesto
+8. Neyde
+9. Benjamim
+10. Isidro

 ### Who do I talk to? ###

 * Repo owner Neil Fabião -> @neilfabiao ✌🏾

 ![](https://komarev.com/ghpvc/?username=mozdevsfinalupgrade&color=blue)

-### 🙌 Agradecimentos

-Thank you to **Moz Devs** for this fun experience, and to the amazing team which I had the pleasure to present the solution.